by Justin Williams

 ”Run!” she screamed.

-Morris pulled at her arm, but her strength must have surprised him.
+Reynolds pulled at her arm, but her strength must have surprised him.
 He squealed.
 Rand and Wilken ran to his aid.

 The Clockmaker and I fled into the crowd.

-Roast lamb, with sweet carrots and smoky fennel, fresh fruits, warmed bread, a blackberry pie, and a dusty bottle of a dark red wine ready to wash it all down.
+He had prepared a true feast: roast lamb, with sweet carrots and smoky fennel, fresh fruits, warmed bread, a blackberry pie, and a dusty bottle of a dark red wine ready to wash it all down.

 ”An impressive display,” I said.